Atlas-Dev-0/LearningJS/README.md

 APIs are ready-made sets of code building blocks that allow a developer to implement programs that would otherwise be hard or impossible to implement.
 They do the same thing for programming that ready-made furniture kits do for home building — it is much easier to take ready-cut panels and screw them together to make a bookshelf than it is to work out the design yourself, go and find the correct wood, cut all the panels to the right size and shape, find the correct-sized screws, and then put them together to make a bookshelf.

+#### Browser APIs

-#### Browser APIs - are built into your web browser, and are able to expose data from the surrounding computer environment, or do useful complex things.
+Browser APIs are built into your web browser, and are able to expose data from the surrounding computer environment, or do useful complex things.
 For example:

 * DOM or Document Object Model API - allows you to manipulate HTML and CSS, creating, removing and changing HTML